erikphansen/olc-marketing/content/_index.md

 title: Our Little Community
 ---

-Keeping a small HOA running smoothly is hard.
+Keeping a small HOA running smoothly isn't easy and it doesn't happen by itself.
 Community members have questions and requests.
 Documents need to be managed.
 You need to keep everyone in the loop and keep things from falling through the cracks.

 Because professional management is too expensive and impersonal, small communities usually end up managing themselves.
 And because most HOA management software is made for large communities, small communities usually end up managing everything with email.